 - The breach directly caused you to suffer an injury.
 If you can prove that the property owner had a duty and breached that duty, you still have to prove that the breach caused or contributed to your injuries.

-In South Carolina, an important aspect of a negligent security case is whether the violent actions of a criminal were reasonably foreseeable.
-For instance, if several people were attacked in a parking garage over a period of time, the risk of future attacks could be deemed to have been reasonably foreseeable.
+In Columbia, an important aspect of a negligent security case is whether the violent actions of a criminal were reasonably foreseeable.
+For example, if several people were attacked at an apartment complex or a dimly lit parking garage over a period of time, the risk of future attacks could be deemed to be reasonably foreseeable by the apartment owners or managers.

 At Joye Law Firm, we will work quickly and aggressively to preserve, gather and analyze all evidence in your negligent security case.
 This evidence may include: